Edu4Chip/Didactic-SoC/doc/index.md

 It contains and is going to contain, among other things:

-* IPXACT models, created by TAU.
+* IP-XACT models, created by TAU.

 * reused SV from TAU projects